JackPu/albums/README.md

 #J-albums

-J-albums is an albums apps which use thinkjs and react-canvas.
+J-albums is an albums apps which use thinkjs and angular.

 ### start